syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Setting Title content

- Title is used to display the notifications and updates in the tile.
+ Title is used to display alerts and updates in the tile.
 You can set title to the tile by setting [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Title.html) property.
 The below example represents the notifications in mail applications.

 {% tabs %}